Village to village: A journey along the Ghanaian coast

 The next morning I ran into a relative of the child and asked how he was doing.
 With a big smile of relief, the man told me that the child was doing very well.
 “What was wrong with him?”
 I asked.
 “Malaria!” he replied.

 In 2012, I travelled west along the Ghanaian coast to a place called Nzulezu – a tiny, isolated village built entirely on stilts in the Jomoro District of Ghana’s Western Region.
 The village is only accessible by canoe and was nominated as a UNESCO World Heritage Site in 2000.

-The homestay hut that welcomed weary travelers like me hovered above Lake Tadane and is connected to the main village by a narrow, lopsided wooden platform.
-Moments after I arrived in the village and climbed out of the canoe onto the wobbly boardwalk, I stumbled upon a group of Ghanaian women dressed in colorful, glamorous dresses and high heels.
+The homestay hut that welcomed weary travelers like me hovers above Lake Tadane and is connected to the main village by a narrow, lopsided wooden platform.
+Moments after I arrived in the village and climbed out of the canoe onto the wobbly boardwalk, I came across a group of beautiful Ghanaian women dressed in colorful, glamorous dresses and high heels.
 I quickly pulled out my camera to photograph the women and the striking juxtaposition of glamour against the backdrop of a rugged, haphazardly built village of huts.
 One of the women noticed my camera and, without a second thought, the women – who I later found out were models for Ghana Tourism – instantly and effortlessly fell into a perfectly posed formation, allowing me to capture what turned out to be one of my favourite images.

 A country rich in history, cultural heritage and ecological diversity, Ghana’s coast is a colourful combination of pristine sandy beaches, vibrant fishing villages, and the remnants of colonial trading interests.
-Castles and forts dot the landscape, a haunting but important reminder of the region’s dark and brutal colonial history.
+Castles and forts dot the landscape – a haunting but important reminder of the region’s dark and brutal colonial history.